cloudfoundry/cf-mysql-release/docs/haproxy.md

 In states such as SST and Non-primary Components (see above), MariaDB is operational, disallows writes, but does not terminate connections.

-HAProxy only considers the galera-healthcheck (available on port 9200 of each node) in determining where to route new connections.
+HAProxy only considers the galera-healthcheck (available on port 9200 of each node) in determining where to route **new** (as opposed to existing) connections.
 In the aforementioned states, the healthcheck will report a node as unhealthy, so new connections will be routed to a healthy node, but it is not a feature of HAProxy to terminate existing connections.

-This results in connections on multiple nodes, which is undesireable due to the possibility for deadlocks.
-As we assume most appliations have not been designed to tolerate deadlocking, we will attempt to prevent this from happening.

-The current plan is to implement a mechanism on each node responsible for severing existing connections when the healthcheck reports a node as unhealthy.
+Depending on the timeout configured by the client, HAProxy's failure to server existing connections could cause long wait times for clients connected to unhealthy nodes.
+The team is currently working on solutions to the problem.

 ## Further Discussion ##